Communication and digital media, advanced certificate, typical course sequence

 User Experience Design

 This course introduces students to the design process for researching, identifying and implementing a user experience strategy for online web and app development.
 Students will learn to research, gather and evaluate source material to organize, write and design interaction solutions.
 The user experience workflow will cover: defining client and user goals, user identification, content organization, information architecture, wire-framing methods and basic UX validation through user testing across various platforms.
 At the conclusion of the course students will complete and document a UX project plan based on graphical user interface requirements and interactive conventions.
-Students will be able to incorporate the UX design process into their professional role during the research, planning and interaction design phases of user experience projects. **Note: Course is restricted to RIT Online graduate students only**
+Students will be able to incorporate the UX design process into their professional role during the research, planning and interaction design phases of user experience projects. and may have limited repeatability

 User Interaction Design and Development